-Initial Sequence Number
+Initial Sequence Number (ISN)

-- Select initial sequence numbers (ISN) to protect against segments from prior connections (that may circulate in the network and arrive at a much later time) - Select ISN to avoid overlap with sequence numbers of prior connections - Use local clock to select ISN sequence number (ISN is increased by 1 every four microseconds) - High bandwidth connections pose a problem - Use timestamps to distinguish wrap around SNs
+- The sequence number for the very first byte - Why ISN?
+Why not 0 for ISN? - Select ISNs to protect against segments from prior connections (that may circulate in the network and arrive at a much later time) - Select ISN to avoid overlap with sequence numbers of prior connections - Use local clock to select ISN (ISN is increased by 1 every four microseconds) - Using a 32-bit clock, it wraps around every 4.55 hours. - High bandwidth connections pose a problem - Use timestamps to distinguish wrap around SNs